ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_toymodel.rst

    *Required settings for script*

-   * Number_of_members: integer specifying the number of members to be generated
+   * number_of_members: integer specifying the number of members to be generated
-   * Beta: the user defined underdispersion
+   * beta: the user defined underdispersion

 Variables